The Complete Longevity Supplement Stack: What 3 Doctors Actually Recommend

 What the doctors say

-Huberman is particularly detailed on magnesium forms.
-He recommends Magnesium L-threonate specifically for cognitive function and neuroplasticity, as it crosses the blood-brain barrier effectively.
-For sleep, he mentions magnesium glycinate or threonate taken 30-60 minutes before bed.
+The form of magnesium you choose matters as much as taking it at all, since different forms serve different purposes.
+Huberman is particularly detailed on magnesium forms, recommending Magnesium L-threonate specifically for cognitive function and neuroplasticity, as it crosses the blood-brain barrier effectively.
+For sleep, he mentions magnesium glycinate or threonate taken 30-60 minutes before bed (see our sleep optimization guide for the full bedtime protocol).

 Hyman identifies magnesium as often lacking in the US population.
 He notes it's vital for ATP production (energy), DNA repair, and hundreds of enzymatic reactions.
 He recommends it as a foundational supplement alongside Vitamin D and Omega-3s.